-(Major) Prerequisite: Photography I
+Prerequisite: Photography I

 This advanced course challenges students to build upon the technical and expressive skills achieved in Photography I. Students will explore experimental and alternative approaches and materials, and will also expand their competence with traditional photographic processes.
-Topics and projects include, but are not limited to, high contrast photography, close-up photography, montage, and the analysis and exploration of photographic style.
-Strong emphasis will be placed upon individually conceived projects, which define, refine, and extend the student's personal vision and style.
-In addition, students may be called upon to assist in activities of service to the school community, such as visual artwork for the yearbook, school newspaper, and special events.

-Photography III
+Topics and projects include, but are not limited to, high

-(Minor) (Major)
+PHOTOGRAPHY III (Minor) (Major)